-The other day I was on a private forum for lawyers.
+The other day I was in LawyerSmack.
 A new associate at a large law firm came in complaining of burnout.
 They weren’t whining or whimpering over their life.
 They just felt like they had fallen out of the saddle and were looking for advice on how to get back on.

 While it’s possible that Dr. Ramkissoon might just be a crazy party girl, it’s also likely that she wasn’t taking care of herself and burned out.